kelshmo/testz/README.md

 # testz
-This repo is a sandbox for me to test out the Synapse and colaborate:

-Features :
-	   recive a data frame
-	   evaluate basic information
-	   concat data frames in different ways

-	   I will also add code that could be beneficial for the analysis. thanks

-form the last revision:
-           REDME, has been updated.
-	   currently working on module_reading.py to make it more general outputs has been explained, and
-	   added an extra line at the end of the code oso_panda.py has been updated to syn_pandas.py and updated
+This repo is a sandbox for a project to explore and adjust data set, taking out probles that could prevent us of future analysis, Its broken down in three mayor, parts and for this especifi case requires some domain knowledgeThis repo is a sandbox for a project to explore and adjust data set Its broken down in three mayor, parts and for this specific case requires some domain Knowledge.
+Here the parts:
+*Data cleaning, we will attempt to take out any problem that can prevent us of future analysis.
+*data exploration, we will look for relationships that can help us understand The relationship between other variables
+*feature engineering
+Creation of new columns based on information and joints.